devmecara/ai-jeevesgpt/README.md

 ## Troubleshooting

-- If you get the following error "Cannot connect to the Docker daemon at unix:///Users/kkhemani/.docker/run/docker.sock.
+- If you get the following error "Cannot connect to the Docker daemon at <docker installdir>/.docker/run/docker.sock.
 Is the docker daemon running?" make sure Docker is running
 - If model pulls fail, verify Docker is running and your network allows access to model registries.
 - If Open WebUI does not default to `jeevesgpt`, update the default model in the UI settings or recreate the account after a reset.
 - Generated Modelfiles are stored in `./volumes/generated/` for inspection.